renatopanda/TAFFC2018/README.md

 At the moment only one script is available (`best_result.R`), used to obtain the F1-Score of 0.7651 with the best 100 features (standard and novel).

 ## Data
 The features extracted, annotations, feature ranking and metadata are all available inside the *data/* folder.
-For more details check our [website]() and the original paper [1].
+For more details check our [website](http://mir.dei.uc.pt) and the original paper [1](#references).

 ## Installation